-Whatever caused your blocked milk duct, it needs relieving as soon as possible or it can lead to mastitis.
+If a blocked milk duct is not cleared, it can lead to mastitis.
 Mastitis is a common condition that makes your breast tissue painful and inflamed.
-It’s most common in mums who are breastfeeding during the three months after their baby is born (NHS Choices, 2016b).
-Symptoms of mastitis include:
+It’s most common in mums who are breastfeeding during the three months after their baby is born (NHS, 2016b) but it can happen anytime.

 - A red, swollen area on one breast (usually not both) that can feel hot and painful when you touch it.

 - A breast lump or a hard area.

-Flu-like symptoms like aches, a fever, chills or tiredness.
+- Flu-like symptoms, such as aches, a fever, chills or tiredness.

 - A burning or radiating pain in your breast.

 - Nipple discharge, either white or with streaks of blood.

 As well as trying the above suggestions, your GP might prescribe antibiotics (Jahanfar et al, 2013).
-For more information on continuing to breastfeed with and treating mastitis, take a look at this article: Mastitis
+For more information on continuing to breastfeed with, and treating, mastitis, take a look at this article.

 This page was last reviewed in March 2021